vanus-labs/cdk-java/docs/index.md

 The cdk aims to speed up the development of a vance connector by offering some utilities including:
 - HTTP implementations (either to handle general HTTP requests or CloudEvents)
 - Config implementation to load user-specific configs
+- Secret implementation to load user's secrets for authentication or encryption
 - The ability to interact with the Vance operator

 ## Getting started